merlab-uw/Klone/HowToUseKlone.md

 The [tutorial by Nam](https://github.com/merlab-uw/Klone/blob/main/Using_Hyak_tutorial_by_Nam_Pho.md) gives an example of how to download and install programs as well as how to use singularities and programs that are already installed on Klone as modules.
 The github page [HowToUseSingularities](https://github.com/merlab-uw/Klone/blob/main/HowToUseSingularities.md) gives more information on how to use singularities to run programs on Klone.

 ### Using the miniconda programs that are already installed on Klone
-We have already installed some programs on Klone using miniconda3.
+We have already installed some programs on Klone using miniconda3, and others are installed as environments.
+Here is a list of the conda enviroments that are available (as of Sep 2021).
 ```admixture_env  bwa_env    multiqc_env
 pcangsd   picard_env  samtools_env
 angsd_env   gatk3_env  ngsLD_env
 pcangsd_env  plink_env   stacks_env
 ```

-That installation is located in /gscratch/merlab/software.
+The miniconda3 installation is located in /gscratch/merlab/software.
-In order to use those programs, you must add the miniconda path to your environment.
+In order to use those programs or environments, you must add the miniconda path to your environment.
 From a terminal that is logged into Klone, open your .bash_profile using the program vim.
 Vim is a text editor that allows you to make changes to text files and save them within the terminal.

 ```bash